-- SIMSA’s “Roundtable” events see executives and procurement staff from Saskatchewan major mining companies meet face-to-face for 4-hours with our members.
-See images and descriptions of these events via these links; Nutrien (PotashCorp and PotashCorp again), Mosaic, BHP/Hatch/Bantrel, K+S, Cameco, and the junior potash sector.
+- SIMSA’s “Roundtable” events see executives and procurement staff from Saskatchewan major mining companies meet face-to-face for 4 or even up to 8-hours with our members – and they even now bring their EPCMs with them!
+See images and descriptions of these events via these links; Nutrien with Hatch, Stantec, Wood, and WorleyParsons, Nutrien (PotashCorp and PotashCorp again), Mosaic, BHP with Hatch/Bantrel, K+S, Cameco, and the junior potash sector.

 - SIMSA’s “Speed networking” events see our members have 5-minute meetings with the procurement staff from Saskatchewan’s major oil producers and Tier 1 suppliers.
 See images and reports on these events via these links; Global Petroleum Show with Husky, Crescent Point, Enbridge, TransCanada, Graham, and Ledcor; and the annual Oil Forum with Husky, Crescent Point, Enbridge, TransCanada, Federated Co-op, and Stantec.

 - SIMSA’s “Saskatchewan Supplier Database” is a SIMSA members-only link to major resource company procurement staff, completely bought and paid-for by the following.
 You can see it here.

 - SIMSA was asked and created “Major Project Procurement Guidelines” for SaskPower.

 - SIMSA members have exclusive early access to the Saskatchewan Mining Supply Chain Forum and Saskatchewan Oil & Gas Supply Chain Forum tradeshows, which sell out fast – the April Mining Forum’s tradeshow sold out in December!

 - SIMSA works to support members’ innovation by building with others – see here and here.